 Contactless payments can mean a few different things, however, most revolve around mobile payment options.
 Although the latest “tap-to-pay” technology that launched last year with most major credit cards is considered contactless, not every retailer’s POS system is up to speed for this low-contact option.

 Many retailers instead offer mobile apps that allow customers to pay by scanning a barcode within the app that is linked to their credit card information.
 If a customer is shopping off-site in the app, they are also able to pay for their goods within said app and pick up their order at a later date (read: BOPIS).
 This prevents customers and employees from handling physical cards, customers touching the POS systems, and more.

 Payment options like this are not “new”, however, consumers’ recent desire for low-contact fintech solutions are speeding up their adoption.

 Unifying Your Retail Management

 We offer versatile omnichannel retail software for business owners, regardless of existing technologies or inventory structures.

-By enhancing your omnichannel retail strategy and implementing any of these contactless retail solutions for your business, you’re able to improve your retailing efforts, effectively manage your customer orders, safely reopen your retail business, and prepare for the future of retail all with one system.
+By enhancing your omnichannel retail strategy and implementing any of these contactless retail solutions for your business, you’re able to improve your efforts, effectively manage your customer orders, safely reopen your retail business, and prepare for the future of retail all with one system.